-The movie Rio is a heartwarming tale about Blu, a Spix’s macaw, that sets off on an adventure to Rio de Janeiro to mate and save his species.
+The movie Rio is a heartwarming tale about Blu, a Spix’s macaw, who sets off on an adventure to Rio de Janeiro to mate and save his species.
 Along the way, he encounters many colorful and quirky bird friends native to tropical habitats.
 The movie is vibrant and cheery, making viewers curious about the unique species.
 Take a look at the types of birds in the Rio movie and learn about their habitats, diets, and behaviors.

 Spix’s Macaw